thomas-yancey/thomas-yancey.github.io/_posts/2016-07-05-action-cable-chat.md

 <!--more-->

-While going through this I am going to skip styling to try and keep the length to a minimum and only focus on the action cable aspect.
-The first portion of it is just going to be setting up the baseline app without action cable stuff.
-I am going to run through every step so If you would like to skip that and just get to actioncable you can scroll down.
+While going through this I am going to skip styling to try and keep the length to a minimum and keep the focus on app development.
+The first portion of it is just going to be setting up the baseline app without and in part 2 we will jump into action cable.
+I am going to run through every step of the app so if you want to configure your own setup you might want to just jump to [part 2]({% post_url 2016-07-06-action-cable-chat-two %})

 First things first we are going to need to create a new app in Rails 5.
 If you have yet to upgrade to rails yet go ahead and do so using rails app:update (make sure that you have Ruby 2.2.2 or later).
-I am going to use postgresql in my app but if you want to use sqlite3 thats fine too.
+I am going to use postgresql in my app but if you want to use sqlite3 thats fine too. let's also skip turbolinks because it gave me some issues while scoping my chatrooms.

 {% highlight powershell %}
-rails _5.0.0_ new action-cable-chat -d postgresql
+rails _5.0.0_ new action-cable-chat -d postgresql --skip-turbolinks
 {% endhighlight %}

 If you boot up your app you should see the fancy new rails 5 landing page.

 On creating the new app you are going to want to uncomment redis in your gemfile.
 We are eventually going to need it at as our data store for our action cable channels.
 I am going to also uncomment bcrypt since I am going to build my own user model, but if you want you can use devise to speed things up.

+{% highlight powershell %}
+bundle install
+rails db:create
+{% endhighlight %}

 Let's go ahead and set up our baseline app.
 Our database is going to be made up of 4 tables -- users, rooms, messages, and memberships.
 The memberships table is a join and is where we are going to be able to make private groups.

 {% highlight powershell %}
   rails g model User username:string password_digest:string
   rails g model Room name:string rails g model Message content:text user:references room:references
   rails g model Membership user:references room:references
 {% endhighlight %}

 Lets go ahead and add some associations and validations to our models we just generated.